pod-o-mart/lingvo/README.md

 # lingvo
-Dictionaries for (Old) Church Slavonic, Old Russian, Slavonic linguistics.
+Dictionaries for (Old) Church Slavonic, Old Russian, Slavonic linguistics, Danish, German, Yiddish and Tigrinya.

 Find more information on the individual dictionaries in the corrsponding .ANN-files.